Interactive Data Dives

-This series of free online interactive tutorials taking place throughout October 2020, are delivered by members of our research staff who want to share their knowledge and advice on working with novel forms of data with you.
+This series of free online interactive tutorials took place throughout October 2020 and were delivered by members of our research staff who shared their knowledge and advice on working with novel forms of data.

 GIS-based facility location analysis for the public and private sectors